Discover more from Polemics

 James J O Meara - An important contributor towards homonationalist thought.
 His writing is like an avant-garde collage mixed with Mystery Science Theater 3000.
 His footnotes make fun of you.

-James Nulick - An erotic avant-garde writer that writes controversial subjects about children and punk rock.
+James Nulick - An erotic avant-garde writer who writes controversial subjects about children and punk rock.

-Jane Birkin - A pretty actress that starred in some psychedelic films.
+Jane Birkin - A pretty actress who starred in some psychedelic films.

-Japanese Breakfast - Korean-Jewish-American who graduated the same college Francis Nally went too.
+Japanese Breakfast - Korean-Jewish-American who graduated from the same college Francis Nally went to.
 The Asian-Aryan virus caught her, and now she is targeting normies.

 Jay Ward - creator and producer of amazing WASPian cartoons.